gryf/fs-uae-wrapper/README.rst

    joystick_port_1_mode = cd32 gamepad
    platform = cd32
+   ...

-Next, the invocation of the wrapper would be as follows:
+Command line invocation of the wrapper would be as follows:

 .. code:: shell-session